 through design LLC: Here Comes the Sun - Family Education Workshops Duluth, MN - through design LLC, a Duluth-based architecture firm, will work in partnership with the Family Freedom Center, the American Indian Community Housing Organization (AICHO), and Minnesota Interfaith Power & Light to develop a community workshop focused on presenting solar energy information and opportunities to communities experiencing racial and economic inequality.
 Community members will participate in discussions on renewable energy, climate change, and economic justice, including ways that they can participate and lead in the solar energy revolution.
 Guest speakers at the event will also provide information on education, training, and jobs in the clean energy sector.
 The workshop will also present opportunities for attendees to participate in future events relating to solar energy and related educational and creative initiatives. (\$5,000) City of Grand Marais: Municipal Fleet Electric Vehicle Suitability Assessment Grand Marais, MN - The City of Grand Marais will conduct a study using Geotab telematics devices and Sawatch Labs analytics software in municipal vehicles to gather data that will help identify opportunities for integrating electric vehicles (EVs) into the city fleet.
 The City will install telematics devices and engage consulting services to conduct the research, data analysis, and education necessary to successfully identify EV integration opportunities and present these findings to the city council.
-The ultimate hope is that this study will construct a sound rationale for purchasing electric vehicles for the Grand Marais fleet, thus furthering the city's goal of net-zero carbon emissions by 2040, as well as share the findings with neighboring communities in Cook county. (\$5,000) NORTHWEST REGION Schoolcraft Learning Community: Energy & Education: 40 kW Solar Array for K-8 School visitors who pass through the Center's doors each year. (\$8,277) Bemidji, MN - Schoolcraft, a K-8 charter school with a robust outdoor education program, will install a 40 kW solar array on the roof of the main building.
-The funding provided in the CERTs seed grant award will go to covering the labor costs associated with installation of the array.
-By installing photovoltaic panels on school property, Schoolcraft is building energy resilience and presenting a clean energy demonstration project to its students and the Bemidji community as a whole. (\$5,000) Opportunities in Science: Headwaters Science Center: Shine a Light on Science Bemidji, MN - The Headwaters Science Center (HSC) was founded in 1994 to provide hands-on science and technology exploration in northern Minnesota.
+The ultimate hope is that this study will construct a sound rationale for purchasing electric vehicles for the Grand Marais fleet, thus furthering the city's goal of net-zero carbon emissions by 2040, as well as share the findings with neighboring communities in Cook county. (\$5,000) NORTHWEST REGION Care and Share of Crookston: Building upgrades for efficiency, safety, and comfort Crookston, MN - We are a homeless shelter, soup kitchen, and food shelf that serves low-income and disproportionately minority community members.
+Grant funds will cover three improvement projects to keep the weather out, make our building more efficient, and save money.
+Installing a new window, putting in two new doors, and fixing our roof will also improve the safety and comfort of the building, not to mention the aesthetics. (\$5,000) Opportunities in Science: Headwaters Science Center: Shine a Light on Science Bemidji, MN - The Headwaters Science Center (HSC) was founded in 1994 to provide hands-on science and technology exploration in northern Minnesota.
 The Center will use its CERTs Seed Grant to replace outdated lighting in the building with energy-efficient LEDs.
-In addition to providing a brighter, more visitor-friendly atmosphere, these lights will serve as a science exhibit in their own right, demonstrating the benefits of energy-efficient lighting to the nearly 30,000 CERTs: We help Minnesotans build clean energy • CleanEnergyResourceTeams.org • 🕇 近 in 🚥 🕞
+In addition to providing a brighter, more visitor-friendly atmosphere, these lights will serve as a science exhibit in their own right, demonstrating the benefits of energy-efficient lighting to the nearly 30,000 visitors who pass through the Center's doors each year. (\$8,277)